Chaowu88/EMUlator2ML/README.md

 __Arguments:__
 >-o, --outDir: output directory\
 -s, --simEMUs: EMUs (elementary metabolite units) to simulate, spe by ","\
--rf, --rxnsFile: reaction file of a metabolic network.
+-rf, --rxnsFile: .tsv file with reactions of a metabolic network.
 Lines starts with "#" will be ignored.
 See below as an example

 |#reaction_ID|substrate_IDs(atom)|product_IDs(atom)|reversibility|
 |---|---|---|---|